HHSAPCompSci2020/capstone-project-dinos/doc/README.txt

 [Gives credit for project components.
 This includes both internal credit (your group members) and external credit (other people, websites, libraries).
 To do this:
 List the group members and describe how each member contributed to the completion of the final program.
 This could be classes written, art assets created, leadership/organizational skills exercises, or other tasks.
 Initially, this is how you plan on splitting the work.
 Give credit to all outside resources used.
 This includes downloaded images or sounds, external java libraries, parent/tutor/student coding help, etc.]

 Everyone - UML, README
-Clarence - Item, Mask, Covid
+Clarence - Player, Item
-Isaac - Player
+Isaac - Mask, Vaccine
-Yukai - Scoreboard, Vaccine
+Yukai - Scoreboard
 All work on Main and DrawingSurface

 MovingImage class - Mr. Shelby